 SU CASA DE ESPERANZA TODDLER GRADUATIONS

 Forty-one (41) three-year old children completed the Toddler Program (Early Childhood Development) at Su Casa De Esperanza.
 Graduation activities were held on May 20 and 21, at Las Milpas and Progreso centers.
 Mothers were honored along with their children for their commitment to their children’s futures.

 Belinda Flores Simons is the executive director of Su Casa de Esperanza.
 She graduated from the University of Texas-Pan American with a Bachelor of Science in Mathematics and a Master of Education in Counseling and Guidance.
 She has 43 years of experience in the field of education.
 Belinda is a Pharr native and resides there with her husband, Dennis, and their daughter, Danica.
 She believes that parents are a child’s first and most influential teacher and that education is the best inheritance that parents can give to their child.
 As executive director, she oversees the programs offered in the Las Milpas and Progreso centers.

-Arlene Ramirez, our new Administrative Assistant, joined the Su Casa Staff in October.
-Arlene warmly welcomes all visitors to Su Casa De Esperanza and is responsible for the day to day operations of Su Casa De Esperanza.
+Bianca Anahi Velazquez, our new Administrative Assistant, joined the Su Casa Staff in May 2019.
+Bianca warmly welcomes all visitors to Su Casa De Esperanza and is responsible for the day to day operations of Su Casa De Esperanza.
 Her duties include bookkeeping, program statistics, scheduling, maintaining business records, and other administrative duties.
-Arlene has an Associate of Applied Science Degree in Office Management from South Texas College.
-Arlene, her husband, and four children live in Pharr.
+Bianca, her husband and 3 children live in the city of Pharr.